Jerry Sexton (politician): 2021 and 2022

 Along with 29 other Republican members of the Tennessee General Assembly.
 Sexton signed a January 5, 2021 letter to the United States Congress supporting Donald Trump's attempts to overturn the 2020 United States presidential election.
 After losing to challenger Joe Biden, Trump falsely claimed election fraud and maneuvered to remain in power.

 Sexton introduced legislation that would bar abortion by permitting "a man to seek an injunction that would legally prohibit a woman from terminating her pregnancy."

 In March 2021, Sexton said of diversity and inclusion initiatives "goes against our people, and our culture."

 In March 2021, Sexton filed his third legislative attempt to designate "the Bible" as "the official State book" and to list it in the official Tennessee Blue Book alongside other state symbols.
 The Tennessean noted that Sexton's repeated efforts to designate the Bible as the official state book "have elicited groans and eye rolls from his fellow Republicans, as well as impassioned arguments by Democrats against designating any official religious book for the state."
 Tennessee Lt.
 Governor Randy McNally, who is the president of the state senate, signed on as a sponsor of Sexton's "Bible bill" in 2021, although he opposed Sexton's previous "Bible bills" and took no action to move the bill through the Senate.
 It was suggested that McNally's sponsorship was a way kill the bill by not allowing it to through Senate committees.

 In 2022, Sexton castigated school librarians and sponsored legislation that would require schools to provide a list of all school library materials to a politically appointed Tennessee textbook commission.
 Sexton's bill would empower the commission to order the removal of books from library shelves.
 Amid the debate, Sexton suggested that books banned by a state commission should be burnt.

-Personal Background
+Personal life

 Jerry Sexton is married to Marsha Sexton and they have two adult children, Terri and Matthew and many grandchildren.

 Sexton is a member of Noeton Missionary Baptist Church in Bean Station, Tennessee where he formerly served as a pastor for twenty-five years.

 Sexton is the owner of Sexton Furniture Manufacturing, LLC 1988, Bushline, Inc. (since 2017) and, Grainger Roadway Logistics, LLC.
 Sexton Furniture makes furniture for the retail trade, the OEM (original equipment manufacturer) market, the home-healthcare industry (e.g. power-lift chairs), the hospitality trade, the medical trade, and the college trade (i.e.: outfitting dorm rooms and lobbies), while Bushline manufactures furniture primarily for both the retail and the rent-to-own markets.
 Grainger Roadway Logistics is a trucking firm.